sasteper/realeastate-france/README.md

 > *How much is that house in the Loire Valley actually worth?*

 A desktop application that estimates property prices in France using real listings scraped from IAD France.
 Enter a few details about a property — size, energy rating, amenities — and get an instant price estimate with a confidence range.

+## Disclaimer

+This project was created solely for educational purposes as part of an academic assignment.

+All data used in this project was collected from publicly available sources.
+The author does not claim ownership of any external data and does not intend to violate any copyright or intellectual property rights.

+This project is not intended for commercial use.

 **Author:** Sasha Stepanenko | **License:** MIT